This recipe makes approximately one and a half quarts of yogurt from two quarts of milk.

 It’s best to prepare by getting the right equipment beforehand.

-• You’ll need a yogurt maker which uses a water bath with glass jars for the milk.
+- You’ll need a yogurt maker which uses a water bath to warm containers of milk.
 Some makers use plastic containers which can leach the plastic flavor into the final product.
 Glass replacement jars are relatively easy to find online, some brands such as Anchor Hocking make a wide range of options.
+The “Instant Pot” brand of electric pressure cookers have a yogurt setting which is very convenient.

-• An electric timer into which you can plug the yogurt maker.
-Many yogurt makers don’t have built in timers so you either have to remember to turn it off or plug yours into an external automatic timer like the ones people use to turn on lamps when they are away from home on vacation.
+- Some yogurt makers like the “Instant Pot” brand have built in timers.
+If your yogurt maker doesn’t have this feature then you’ll need an electric timer into which you can plug the yogurt maker.
+Models like the ones people use to turn lamps on and off when they are away from home on vacation are easy to fine in hardware stores.
 Timing is important.
 Too short a time makes the yogurt watery, too long a time makes it sour.

-• Baking thermometer capable of recording temperatures of 100F or 34C
+- Baking thermometer capable of recording temperatures of 100F or 34C.
+Electronic ones are ideal.

 Ingredients